 E*Trade also agreed to cooperate with the probe of possibly collusive conduct by several retail securities brokers and firms that assist brokers executing orders, Connecticut Attorney General George Jepsen said yesterday in a statement.

 The agreement was reached with Connecticut, Missouri and Iowa, according to letters to the companies from Connecticut describing the deal.
 TradeKing Group Inc. also reached a deal with the states and agreed to pay $100,000, Jepsen said.
 TD Ameritrade Holding Corp.
-(AMTD) and Scottrade Inc. previously reached deals in the investigation.
+(AMTD:US) and Scottrade Inc. previously reached deals in the investigation.

 Robert Horton, an E*Trade spokesman, declined to comment on the agreement.
 Representatives of TradeKing couldn’t be immediately reached for comment.
 Neither company made an admission of wrongdoing, according to the letters, which were posted on the website of the Connecticut attorney general.

 The market maker joined Citadel LLC in backing the plan to reimburse members for losses resulting from technology errors on May 18, the first day of trading in Facebook shares.
-Citigroup (C) Inc. asked the SEC last week to reject Nasdaq OMX’s proposal, and UBS AG, which said it lost more than $350 million in trading related to Facebook, urged the agency to work with the exchange company to revise the plan to increase the amount paid.
+Citigroup (C:US) Inc. asked the SEC last week to reject Nasdaq OMX’s proposal, and UBS AG, which said it lost more than $350 million in trading related to Facebook, urged the agency to work with the exchange company to revise the plan to increase the amount paid.

 Knight, along with Citigroup and the Securities Industry and Financial Markets Association, recommended a broader discussion of the limitation of liability that exchanges enjoy for financial losses resulting from their own technical mishaps.
 Nasdaq’s reimbursement plan is voluntary since the exchange’s cap on specific losses it causes is $3 million.